-9. For general servicing of the electrical system as a whole, reference should be made to Group A.1 of this chapter, which also contains a table giving the types of filament lamps used in this circuit.
+9. For general servicing of the electrical system, reference should be made to Group A.1 of this chapter, which also contains a table giving the types of filament lamps used in this circuit.
 Apart from keeping all the components clean and checking the filament lamps for serviceability, no further servicing should be necessary.